jo-qzy/fake-media-server/README.md

 # Feature

-Most of the following features are supported, to be done...
+Most of the features listed below are not supported, to be done...

 - [x] An event-driven server
-- [ ] Support echo protocol
+- [x] Support echo protocol
 - [ ] Media remux (like RTMP Publish, WebRTC pull)
 - [ ] Clustering support
 - [ ] Publish media by RTMP